ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

     % In order for the "Without cycle" text to be properly vertically centered, the other columns need to be vertically centered as well.
 To make them look like they are aligned at the top, they must have the same amount of lines
     \rotatebox[origin=c]{90}{\thead{Without cycle}}
     &
-    Doesn’t require an individual decoder:
+    Doesn't require an individual decoder:
     \begin{itemize}
         \item For $n < 6$ use the general circuit
         \item For $n \geq 6$ use the binary method